zio/zio/docs/howto/migrate/migration-guide.md

 Some users often turn off the tracing when they need more speed, so they lose this ability to trace their application when something breaks.

-In ZIO 2.x, we moved the execution tracing from the run-time to the compile-time.
-This was happened by capturing tracing information from source code at compile time using macros.
+In ZIO 2.x, we moved execution tracing from the run-time to the compile-time.
+This is done by capturing tracing information from source code at compile time using macros.
 So most tracing information is pre-allocated at startup and never needs garbage collected.
-As a result, we ended up with much better performance in the execution tracing.
+As a result, we end up with much better performance in execution tracing.